 This type of counseling often incorporates an individual’s loved ones, including their children.
-During family therapy sessions, both the parents and children can have conversations about the substance abuse and the effect it has had on their lives in a safe and controlled space guided by a therapist.
+During family therapy sessions, both the parents and children can have conversations about substance abuse and the effect it has had on their lives in a safe and controlled space guided by a therapist.

 Some facilities offer accommodation for children.

-The facilities offered depend on the rehab center.
+The facilities offered to depend on the rehab center.
 Some might opt to provide daycare services for children as their parents attend counseling sessions while others might give parents (especially single or expectant mothers) the option to bring children to stay with them in rehab.